lucavh/knowledge-base/README.md

 # ml-literature
-This repo contains a collection of research papers and other literature that I gathered during my own learning journey.
+This repository contains a collection of research papers and other literature that I gathered during my own learning journey.